As businesses prepare to reopen as part of Alberta's relaunch strategy, resources are available to help keep you, your staff, and your customers safe.

 When can AA/NA groups have a meetings in the community centres or church halls?

 These meetings can resume, but must follow the current restrictions on indoor gathering sizes.
 Other mitigations, such as physical distancing, are strongly encouraged.
-For risk mitigation suggestions, please refer to workplace guidance for business owners.
+For risk mitigation suggestions, please refer to general relaunch guidance.

 Questions about sport, physical activity and recreation